coolbutuseless/phon/README.md

 ```

 Since some words have mutliple pronunciations, the results of
-`phon::phonemes()` is always returned as a list, e.g. *carry* has two
+`phon::phonemes()` can be a vector with more than 1 element,
-slightly different pronunciations.
+e.g. *carry* has two slightly different pronunciations.

 ``` r
 phon::phonemes("carry")